georgiatomova/adjustment-energy-intake/README.md

 ostensibly similar in purpose, might actually estimate very different effects.

 This study uses simulations to demonstrate the causal effect estimands that are associated with each model, and explores the performance of these models in reducing confounding by common causes of diet.
-We also explore an alternative model, that we call 'the all-components model', and compare its performance to the the appraoches that are currently most commonly used in practice.
+We also explore an alternative model, that we call 'the all-components model', and compare its performance to the performance of the approaches that are currently most commonly used in practice.

 ## 2. Data and setup
-All data are simulated as part of this study.
+All data used in this study are simulated, and the code for data simulation is included.
 Once simulated, all variables are re-scaled so that their mean and standard deviation values are plausible, to aid illustration.
 Values used for re-scaling have been informed by the [NDNS Data Year 7-8](https://www.gov.uk/government/statistics/ndns-results-from-years-7-and-8-combined), a summary of which is available in the NDNS_yr_7_to_8_statistics.xlsx file.

 All analyses were conducted using R version 4.0.3.